puzzle/kubernetes-techlab/labs/07_troubleshooting_ops.md

 drwxr-xr-x 4 root    root 4096 Jun 21  2016 src
 ```

-With `exit` you can leave the Pod and close the Connection
+With `exit` you can leave the pod and close the connection

 ```bash
 bash-4.2$ exit